qatip/qatfadvaws/README.md

 ## Overview

-This repository contains **training materials, example code, and lab artefacts** used in cloud infrastructure and DevOps training courses.
+This repository contains **training materials, example code, and lab artefacts** used in cloud infrastructure and git actions training courses.

 The content is designed to support **hands-on learning and instructor-led demonstrations** covering topics such as: